tradle/why-hypercore/FAQ.md

 ### Is it multi-process-safe?

 We know it is single-writer.
-But can same writer accidentally screw up the Hypercore while being executed from a second processes on the same machine?
+But can the same writer accidentally screw up the Hypercore while being executed from a second processes on the same machine, like from a Nodejs cluster process or a Nodejs worker thread?
 If so, it will present a significant design challenge in Serverless environment.

+For reference, note that LevelDB is not multi-process safe, but [LMDB is](https://dev.doctorevidence.com/lmdb-in-node-29af907aad6e).

 ## Where can I learn more about Hypercore universe?